ToxPuro/astaroth/config/samples/shockturb/README.md

 $AC_HOME/acc-runtime/samples/mhd_modular/
 to a new directory ../DSL relative to the run directory and edit the default settings in mhdsolver.ac to the following as required for the shocktest.
+As a starting point you can use this directory as the run directory.

 ```
 LDENSITY (1)